Fulguritude/Schelling-Games-Engine/README.md

 A repo containing an engine, and a UI display, for Schelling games.
 It's made so that it's easy to configure specific games, even quite custom ones.
 It runs with Python >= 3.10

-Schelling games are 0-player games used in a bunch fields of related to both computer science and economics (algorithmic social choice).
+Schelling games are 0-player games used in a few fields of related to both computer science and economics (algorithmic social choice, resource allocation, etc).
 They were originally developped as a model for how segregation can emerge from a tolerant society.
-A phenomenal explainer can be found here: https://ncase.me/polygons/.
+A phenomenal (and adorable) explainer can be found here: https://ncase.me/polygons/.

 Where our work goes further is by considering the multiple extensions of the model that can be found in the literature.

 ## Original goal

-I like agent-based models, and the interaction of discrete and continuous mathematics.
+I like agent-based models.
+I also like the interaction of discrete and continuous mathematics.
 I found this subject interesting.
 I did this over a couple of days.

-I tried to emphasize two things above all:
+I tried to emphasize three things above all:
+- make the code modular to reinforce composability
 - make my code as configurable as possible
-- make the code modular to reinforce composability
+- not sacrifice semantic type-hinting

 ## Installation & execution